thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 ### Proposal

-We will be Developing a new API in Thanos to calculate series cardinality through Thanos Receiver.
+We will be developing a new API in Thanos to calculate series cardinality through Thanos Receiver.

 #### API Design

 The new API will have the following endpoint-

-`GET /api/v1/cardinality`
+`GET,POST /api/v1/cardinality`

 It will retrieve the series cardinality information.